A beneficiary is a person(s) or entity you name to receive benefits upon your death.

 - ETF’s Beneficiary Designations do not cover benefits for the Wisconsin Deferred Compensation (WDC) plan .
 If you participate in the WDC, you must complete WDC’s Online Beneficiary Designation form.

-Carefully follow the instructions on the back of the form to avoid any questions as to your intent and to be sure your designation is accepted.
+Carefully follow the instructions on the back of the form or get help from one of our instruction pages below to be sure your designation is accepted.
 If your designation is approved, ETF will send you a confirmation letter.

 Who is Your Current Beneficiary?